Comparing Dynamics 365 Sales Professional & Enterprise Licences

 Neither Sales Professional nor Sales Enterprise is subject to any minimum or maximum number of user licences.

 Available in both Sales Enterprise & Professional

-Full users of either Sales app will have access to create and manage all the following entities and processes in Dynamics 365: Leads, Opportunities, Accounts, Contacts, Activities, Campaigns, Products, Marketing Lists, Price Lists, Quotes, Orders, Dashboards, Custom entities.
+Full users of either Sales licence will have access to create and manage all the following entities and processes in Dynamics 365: Leads, Opportunities, Accounts, Contacts, Activities, Campaigns, Products, Marketing Lists, Price Lists, Quotes, Orders, Dashboards, Custom entities.

 An important change with the Spring 18 licensing update is the added inclusion of case management capabilities which are now available with both sales apps.

 While, advanced case management functions remain exclusive to D365 for Customer Service (including service level agreements and entitlement entities) Sales Professional and Enterprise licence users can create, read and update cases.